-Foreign currency-based transactions produced an expense of \$0.4 million and \$5.3 million in the second quarter and first six months of 2024, respectively, and an expense of \$3.6 million and \$5.6 million in the second quarter and first six months of 2023, respectively.
-The expense in 2024 was primarily due to transaction losses associated with the Argentine Peso and Turkish Lira relative to the U.S. dollar.
-The expense in 2023 was primarily due to transaction losses associated with the Turkish Lira, Argentine and Mexican Peso relative to the U.S. dollar.
+Foreign currency-based transactions produced a gain of \$0.1 million and an expense of \$0.4 million and \$5.3 million \$5.2 million in the second third quarter and first six nine months of 2024, respectively, and an expense of \$3.6 million \$2.5 million and \$5.6 million \$8.1 million in the second third quarter and first six nine months of 2023, respectively.
+The expense results in the first nine months of 2024 was primarily due to transaction losses associated with the Argentine Peso third quarter and Turkish Lira relative to the U.S. dollar.
+The expense in first nine months of 2023 was primarily due to transaction losses associated with the Turkish Lira Argentine and Mexican Argentine Peso relative to the U.S. dollar.
 The Company reports the results of its subsidiaries in Argentina and Turkey using highly inflationary accounting, which requires that the functional currency of the entity be changed to the reporting currency of its parent.